Left Hook Builds

 For just $495, let Left Hook tell you what's possible.
 Buy our Ready Stage today.

 Zapier sets a high bar for an app to "go Public," and they do not allow the process to be rushed.
-With nearly three million users and 1,500 Public Apps, they are very focused on quality apps that are relatively low effort to support.
+With nearly three million users and 5,000 Public apps, they are very focused on quality apps that are relatively low effort to support.

-However, we tell all prospective clients that the full Public process will take between eight and sixteen weeks, and will depend on how quickly you can participate in Zapier co-marketing.
+Left Hook is exceptionally fast at building high-quality Public Apps.
+However, we tell all prospective clients that the full Public process will take between six to eight weeks, and will depend on how quickly you can participate in Zapier co-marketing.

 While not required, the full "Going Public" process adds tremendous value for your users and your bottom line, such as: